4 Tips for Improving Your Work Life Balance

 Redundancy may be one the toughest situations faced by both individuals and organisations alike.
 In the case of an individual losing their job due to the position no longer being necessary in an organisation, both parties involved will face several challenges.

-Individuals whose roles have been made redundant often take the incident extremely personally.
+Individuals whose roles have been made redundant often take these events personally.
 It can be a genuinely traumatic experience.
 A common reaction to redundancy is to feel powerless and to feel as if you have a lack of control over your life.
 Losing your job this way can arrest career development and cause people to feel ashamed and embarrassed of their situation.

 It’s important during these times to remember that it is not you who is redundant, but your role that has been made redundant.
 It’s also crucial to understand that the decision isn’t a reflection of your talents, skills or performance but rather a reflection of an organisational change in needs.